 Below are a few examples highlighting the unique approaches.

 Shopify gave their people $1,000 at the beginning of COVID to buy office supplies to help ease the transition of working remotely amid the coronavirus outbreak.

 During the COVID-19 pandemic, they have given each employee $500 to expense items to get their work-from-home office/desks set up.

 Employees can spend up to $200 on pre-approved equipment to improve their WFH setup.

 Located in SF, their WFH equipment and tech stipend was at $300 from March 2020 to the beginning of May, but it was recently bumped up to $500.

 Summit CPA Group gives new team members a $3,000 technology stipend that’s put on a prepaid business card, and then they provide $2,000 a year afterward.
 These funds are used to cover any broken equipment or equipment which needs to be updated.

 Lastly, there are many many more examples of companies doing this successfully.
 If you want to hear what our customers are doing, we’re happy to advise.
 Click here to talk with a perk stipend expert.

 Your people will purchase the items they genuinely need to make their remote work life easier and more comfortable.
 When people's backs aren't hurting from sitting in their dining room chairs for eight hours, they can better focus on their work.

 When you give your people an equipment stipend, it shows you trust them to do what's best for them and the company.
 Many companies find that their employees appreciate the program and very few take advantage.

 When you roll out an equipment stipend to your people, you aren't picking and choosing a few people to support (the squeaky wheels), you're supporting your people in a fair, equitable, and inclusive way.

 If you use software for managing your equipment stipends, you set up a scalable solution that won't bog down HR, finance, and IT.
 The right software can help you increase your team's efficiency.

-Download the free eBook to find out why perk stipends and lifestyle spending accounts have become the most desirable new perk for employers and employees alike.
+Download the free guide to find out why perk stipends and lifestyle spending accounts have become the most desirable new perk for employers and employees alike.